 How Do You Teach In The ‘proximal Development’ Zone?

 A great teacher differentiates the curriculum by varying the content and process of learning, the pieces of work that students produce to demonstrate their learning, and the pace of learning to ensure that students work in their zone of proximal development.
+This is done to ensure that students are successful.

 Connecting Parents To The Classroom Is Crucial